etn-electrical/zephyr-icd-mmplus/boards/arm/sam_v71_xult/doc/index.rst

       :board: sam_v71b_xult
       :goals: build flash

-   You should see "Hello World! sam_v71b_xult" in your terminal.
+   You should see "Hello World! arm" in your terminal.

 You can flash the image using an external debug adapter such as J-Link or ULINK, connected to the 20-pin JTAG header.
 Supply the name of the